 The need for knowledgeable, skillful health educators and health promotion specialists has never been greater as Americans seek to reduce health care costs through disease prevention and improve their quality of life.

-The purpose of Health Education and Promotion is to positively influence the health behavior of individuals and communities, as well as the living and working conditions that influence their health.
+The purpose of Public Health Education and Promotion is to positively influence the health behavior of individuals and communities, as well as the living and working conditions that influence their health.
 This field of study involves the development of strategies to improve health knowledge, attitudes, skills, and behaviors.

 Students also become knowledgeable in foundations of public health and health promotion, behavior change, health communication, theoretical frameworks, and research methods.
 Additionally, students can take electives to focus their degrees toward specific content areas.

-The culminating experiences for MU’s Health Education and Promotion program are an internship, which provide hands-on experience in a real-world setting, and the faculty-mentored research project.
+The culminating experiences for MU’s Public Health Education and Promotion program are an internship, which provide hands-on experience in a real-world setting, and the faculty-mentored research project.